pulp/plugin_template/README.md

   supported_release_branches
                         Specify the release branches that should receive regular CI updates.

-  sync_ci               Enables a nightly workflow to update the CI files.
+  sync_ci               Enables a weekly workflow to update the CI files.

   test_cli              Run the pulp-cli tests as part of the CI tests

   test_performance      Include a nightly job that runs a script to test performance.
 If using a
                         list, a separate job will run a specific performance test file for each entry in the list.
 Otherwise, all performance tests will be run together.

-  test_released_plugin_with_next_pulpcore_release
-                        Include a cron job that tests the latest released version of the plugin to see if it is compatible with pulpcore's main branch.
-This helps ensure that pulpcore is following the deprecation policy for the plugin API.

   disabled_redis_runners
                         A list of test runners that should have the Redis service disabled.
 By